3xMike/config-manager/cookbook.md

 More information can be found in the `ConfigOption` documentation.

 ## Structure attributes
-### `global name`
-If assigned, a global variable with the specified name will be created instead of deriving ConfigInit trait.

 ### `env_prefix`
 Prefix of the environment variables.
-The default prefix is the binary file name.
+If not stated, the prefix will not be added.
 Thus, the `iter` field in the example below will be searched in the environment by the `demo_iter` key.
 ```rust
 #[config(